Neurodivergent-Affirming Therapy in Ontario

 • Mindfulness practices adapted for ADHD and autistic nervous systems

-Therapy is not about “fixing” ADHD or autism.
-It’s about helping you feel safer in your body, more confident in your needs, and more supported in how you move through the world
+It’s about helping you feel safer in your body, more confident in your needs, and more supported in your daily life.

-My Approach to ADHD- and Autism-Affirming Therapy
+My Approach to Neurodivergent-Affirming Therapy

 Sessions with me are collaborative, compassionate, and customized to you - no rigid checklists, no pressure to show up with the “right” thing to say.
 Whether you’re in the middle of a crisis or just need to sit with something tender that you can’t quite name, we’ll meet it together.